-Remember that this is just a guide and does not cover every aspect of IP nor cover any aspect in great detail nor is it a substitute for you taking your own independent professional advice.
-It has also to be read in the context of your own institution's published guiding principles, mission and policy.
+Remember that this is just a guide and not a substitute for you taking your own independent professional advice.
+It has also to be read in the context of your own institution's published guiding principles, mission and objectives.

-This Guide was originally commissioned and created by Mr. Clive Rowland, Honorary Associate Vice-President, The University of Manchester and Ms. Janet Knowles, Consultant, HGF Law LLP (previously a Partner at HGF Law LLP and at Eversheds LLP).
+This Guide was originally commissioned and created by Mr Clive Rowland, CEO, The University of Manchester I3 Limited and Ms Janet Knowles, Partner, now of HGE LLP.